rvunnava/axcept/README.md

 ** axcept is an extensible system and may work with any databases that are not listed above.

 <h3>Roadmap:</h3>
-axcept is a new born open source project started on December 2013.
+axcept is a new open source project started on December 2013.
 Following is roadmap of axcept tool
 <ul>
   <li>Word like editor to write user stories, behavioral requirements and comments <a href="https://github.com/rvunnava/axcept/issues/1"> Ticket #1 </a></li>
   <li>Define test fixtures and assign a test clause with required parameters